Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/Activity-Many-Time-Pad/Many_Time_Pad_Activity.md

 - Spend 1-2 hours to crack the Many Time Pad.

+- If you've cracked it before other teams have, find ways to improve your solution.<br>
+Some suggestions:
-- If you've cracked it before other teams have, find ways to improve your solution.
-Some suggestions: create a tool that automates the cipher key generation, add a way to generate new cipher texts, create your own cipher texts using other cipher methods, provide a new set of ciphertexts that were intentionally constructed not to use the most common English words.
+  - Create a tool that automates the cipher key generation
+  - Add a way to generate new cipher texts
+  - Create your own cipher texts using other cipher methods
+  - Provide a new set of ciphertexts that were intentionally constructed not to use the most common English words.